ByMarsel/videoplayer-example/README.md

 2. See [here](https://github.com/ByMarsel/videoplayer-example/blob/b755f5cc71e1641860d3d8bf84f639bc0b96fdf4/src/components/player/Player.tsx#L97) example how to request request fullscreen in iOS
 3. To ensure stable functioning of the full-screen mode on iOS, it's advisable to require the user to initiate the video playback with a first click.
 This can be achieved by displaying the video's poster and concealing all elements except the play button.

+## Implementation Explanation
+I also wrote an article where I explain the step-by-step implementation of the player.
+See it [here](https://dev.to/bymarsel/building-a-video-player-with-a-streamlined-and-innovative-approach-i8n)

 ## Demo
 See playground [here](https://bymarsel.github.io/videoplayer-example/)